-- 1 complex area needs and processing data entry for department of - 2 education student health records. - 3 Accordingly, the purpose of this Act is to appropriate - 4 funds for health technician positions within the department of - 5 education for the Hawaii keiki program. - 6 SECTION 2.
-In accordance with section 9 of article VII of - 7 the Hawaii State Constitution and sections 37-91 and 37-93, - 8 Hawaii Revised Statutes, the legislature has determined that the - 9 appropriations contained in Act 164, Regular Session of 2023, - 10 and this Act will cause the state general fund expenditure - 11 ceiling for fiscal year 2024-2025 to be exceeded by - 12 \$ or per cent.
-This current declaration takes - 13 into account general fund appropriations authorized for fiscal - 14 year 2024-2025 in Act 164, Regular Session of 2023, and this Act - 15 only.
-The reasons for exceeding the general fund expenditure - 16 ceiling are that: - 17 (1) The appropriation made in this Act is necessary to - 18 serve the public interest; and - 19 (2) The appropriation made in this Act meets the needs - addressed by this Act.
+3 Accordingly, the purpose of this Act is to appropriate 4 funds to maintain seventy-five health technician positions 5 within the department of education for the Hawaii keiki program.
+6 SECTION 2.
+In accordance with section 9 of article VII of 7 the Hawaii State Constitution and sections 37-91 and 37-93, 8 Hawaii Revised Statutes, the legislature has determined that the 9 appropriations contained in Act 164, Regular Session of 2023, 10 and this Act will cause the state general fund expenditure 11 ceiling for fiscal year 2024-2025 to be exceeded by 12 \$ per cent.
+This current declaration takes or 13 into account general fund appropriations authorized for fiscal 14 year 2024-2025 in Act 164, Regular Session of 2023, and this Act 15 only.
+The reasons for exceeding the general fund expenditure

+16 ceiling are that:

+17 (1) The appropriation made in this Act is necessary to18 serve the public interest; and

+19 (2) The appropriation made in this Act meets the needs 20 addressed by this Act.